Kirkleatham

-Kirkleatham is an area of Redcar in the Borough of Redcar and Cleveland in North Yorkshire, England.
+Kirkleatham is an area of Redcar in the borough of Redcar and Cleveland in North Yorkshire, England.
 It is approximately 4+1/2 mi north-northwest of Guisborough, and 3 mi south of Redcar centre.
-It was listed in the Domesday Book.
+It was listed in the Domesday Book of 1086.

 The area has a collection of buildings that formed the Turner Estate, named after the Turner family who lived in the area from 1661.
 It has one of the best collections of Georgian-style buildings in England.

+Demographics

+In 1086, the village had "9.1 households" according to the Domesday Book.
+The creation of a Free School in 1709 added a further 40 people.
+In 1951 the civil parish had a population of 403.

 History

-The name of the village comes from the old Norse kirk (church) and hlíð (slopes).
+The name of the village comes from the old Norse ‘kirk’ (church) and ‘hlíð’ (slopes).
 Literally, "churchslopes."
-It is thought there has been a church on the site since the 9th century CE, as a location where the body of Saint Cuthbert rested while carried monks before it was taken to Durham.
-The parish church is named Saint Cuthberts from that connection.
+It is thought there has been a church on the site since the 9th century AD, as a location where the body of Saint Cuthbert rested before it was taken to Durham.
+The parish church is named Saint Cuthbert’s from that connection.
 The parish records begin in 1559.

-The village is mentioned in the Domesday book "It had a recorded population of 9.1 households in 1086, putting it in the smallest 40% of settlements recorded in Domesday, and is listed under 4 owners in Domesday Book."
-It had (apparently) been laid to waste during The Harrying of the north.
-The northern magnates the Percy family held the most of the land in Kirkleatham from 1086 to 1608.
+The village is mentioned in the Domesday Book of 1086.
+"It had a recorded population of 9.1 households in 1086, putting it in the smallest 40% of settlements recorded in Domesday, and is listed under 4 owners in Domesday Book."
+It had, apparently, been laid waste during the Harrying of the North.
+The northern magnates the Percy family held most of the land in Kirkleatham from 1086 to 1608.

-In 1232 the advowson of Kirkleatham parish was at the centre of a dispute that saw local knight Sir Robert de Thweng style himself "Will Wither" and take arms against Italian eccelsiatics which saw him raid their properties and redistribute their wealth to the poor.
+In 1232 the advowson of Kirkleatham parish was at the centre of a dispute that saw local knight Sir Robert de Thweng style himself "Will Wither" and take arms against Italian ecclesiastics, which saw him raid their properties and redistribute their wealth to the poor.

 Kirkleatham was acquired by the Turner family around 1624 and is the birthplace of Sir William Turner who was Lord Mayor of London in 1669.
 He gave most of his fortune to found the Sir William Turner's Hospital in June 1676.
 In present day, it is an independent almshouse.
 Turner bequeathed a substantial amount of money to his great nephew, Cholmley Turner, a member of parliament for Yorkshire, 1727–1741, to establish a Free School, built in 1709, that now serves as the local museum.
 His estate established for the care of 40 people: ten old men, ten old women, ten boys, and ten girls.
 The office of governor or governess falls upon the owner of the estate.
 Management of the estate was the responsibility of a chaplain, a master, and a mistress.